 Before Housing Benefit can be issued a number of original documents must be provided, copies will not be accepted.
 We kindly ask residents to provide any documents of importance or value in person at our offices and not by post.

 The documents that are needed depend on the residents individual circumstances.
-For more information and a list of eligible documents click here.

 How much will eligible residents receive?

 What residents receive in Housing Benefits depends on their individual circumstances.
 The main factors that can affect the amount a resident receives include.